 The list of the single detector triggers are combined to find coincidence events among GW detectors.
-The FAR and the combined SNR are computed.
+The false alarm rate (FAR) and the combined SNR are computed.
 MBTA identifies the coincident events by using following time coincidence test and the exact match coincidence test.